-The early years of the 20th Century found Atherton Lilford struggling to sustain his family through his farming operations so his energetic wife, Agnes, decided to supplement their income by a) opening a small school for local children and b) providing rondavels for paying guests who felt in need of a period of tranquility away from the city (now Harare).
+The early years of the 20th Century found Atherton Lilford struggling to sustain his family through his farming operations so his energetic wife, Agnes, decided to supplement their income by a) opening a small school for local children and b) providing rondavels for paying guests who felt in need of a period of tranquillity away from the city (now Harare).
 Both enterprises were initiated in 1909 (in the huts now occupied by senior boy pupils!).
 Then, as the school grew in size the paying guests were phased out and by the mid-twenties Lilfordia had become a “government approved” institution.
 What it had not done, however, was to generate sufficient funds to prop up the agricultural empire and the creditors were closing in.

 Meanwhile the couple’s third son, D.C.
 “Boss” Lilford, had left Plumtree School, somehow persuaded a hard-nosed donkey-dealer to advance him a loan, and by dint of sheer hard work, flourished financially.
 He was now in a position to un-mortgage and reclaim much of the original Lilford land, and in doing so to give to his parents the buildings and immediate surrounds, thus establishing an independent school entity in the midst of the farming area.